WilliamQLiu/williamqliu.github.io/_posts/2018-02-20-apache-airflow.md

 * `SparkSubmitHook`
 * `Sensor` - waits for a certain time, file, database row, S3 key, etc.
 * `S3FileTransferOperator`

+#### When to split out multiple operators

+Operators are usually atomic; they should be able to stand on their own without sharing resources with any other operators.
+At scale, two operators may run on completely different machines so you need to be careful on how to share information.
+If two operators need to share information, like a file or some data, consider combining them into a single operator.
+If it absolutely can't be avoided at all, then consider using operator cross-communication called __XCom__.

 ### Tasks